Netcracker/DRNavigator/README.md

 Where:
   - `module` is the name of the module through which the service should be controlled.
-  - `after` is the list of services, that should be done before service start.
+  - `after` is the list of service names (with namespaces), that should be done before service start.
 In case of `after` is empty or absent the service will start among the first services if no service with name of this service in section `before`.
-  - `before` is the list of services, that should wait until service in running.
+  - `before` is the list of service  names (with namespaces), that should wait until service in running.
 May be empty or absent.
   - `sequence` is the order of starting service sides.
 In case sequence is empty default `["standby","active"]` is used.
   - `timeout` is the timeout in seconds for polling operation.
 If `timeout` is empty or absent site-manager will use `service_default_timeout` property from sm-client configuration.
   - `allowedStandbyStateList` - is the list of possible healthz statuses for standby site.
 By default `["up"]`.